Onlinerocker/Splines/README.md

 Gabriel Caldwell

 **Structure** \
+My Computer Animation course required us to develop key animation library features, and implement those features in applications.
+Application specific code can be found in *assignments* and library code can be found in *libsrc/animation*.

-The code I developed can be found in \
+For this assignment, the code I developed can be found in \
 *assignments/a3-splines/ACurveEditor.cpp* \
+and \
 *libsrc/animation/AInterpolator-basecode.cpp*.

 **Description** \